The Importance Of Having A WillLife Events

 Even if you told everyone in your family what you wanted, if it's not in writing, your wishes may not be followed.

 Discussing what will happen after your death is not pleasant, but it's an important thing to do.
 When you feel the time is right, talk to a lawyer and start drawing up your will.
-Remember, it can be changed or updated at any time.
+Remember, it can be changed or updated.
 Then have a chat with your family to make sure they know what to expect after your passing.

-For informational purposes only.
-Neither Farmers New World Life Insurance Company, its employees nor its Agents provide legal or tax advice.
-Always consult your own attorney, accountant or tax adviser as to the legal, financial or tax consequences and advice on any particular transaction.
+Farmers New World Life Insurance Company, Farmers Insurance, its affiliates, employees and Farmers agents do not provide legal or tax advice.
+Always consult a professional attorney, accountant or tax adviser for legal, financial or tax consequences and to obtain advice on any particular topic or transaction.

 Life insurance, annuities and accidental death insurance issued by Farmers New World Life Insurance Company, 3003 77th Ave.
 SE, Mercer Island, WA 98040.